-- 1. For uses, structures, and lots in the shoreland zone: - (a) Land below the normal high-water line of a water body or upland edge of a wetland and land beneath roads serving more than two lots are not included in calculating minimum lot size. - (b) Lots located on opposite sides of a public or private road are each a separate lot, unless such road was established by the property owner on both sides of the road after September 22, 1971. - (c) The minimum width of any portion of any lot within 100 feet of the normal high-water line of a water body or upland edge of a wetland must be equal to or greater than the minimum shore frontage for a lot with the proposed use. - 2.
-If more than one dwelling unit or principal governmental, institutional, commercial, or industrial structure or use is constructed or established on a single parcel, all dimensional standards must be met for each dwelling unit, principal structure, or use.
+- 1. For uses, structures, and lots in the shoreland zone: - (a) Land below the normal high water line of a water body or upland edge of a wetland and land beneath roads serving more than two lots are not included in calculating minimum lot size. - (b) Lots located on opposite sides of a public or private road are each a separate lot, unless such road was established by the property owner on both sides of the road after September 22, 1971. - (e) The minimum width of any portion of any lot within 100 feet of the normal high water line of a water body or upland edge of a wetland must be equal to or greater than the minimum shore frontage for a lot with the proposed use.

+If more than one dwelling unit or principal governmental, institutional, commercial, or industrial structure or use is constructed or established on a single

-25 The 35-foot maximum height standard in the shoreland zone does not apply to:
+$^{^{\}rm 25}$ The 35-foot maximum height standard in the shoreland zone does not apply to: